Seek Returns logo

 Min

-With an Interest Coverage Ratio of 151.50, VIPS demonstrates a superior capacity to service its debt, placing it well above the typical range for the Specialty Retail industry.
+With an Interest Coverage Ratio of 150.47, VIPS demonstrates a superior capacity to service its debt, placing it well above the typical range for the Broadline Retail industry.
 This stems from either robust earnings or a conservative debt load.

-AZO vs. VIPS: A comparison of their Interest Coverage against the Specialty Retail industry benchmark.
+AZO vs. VIPS: A comparison of their Interest Coverage Ratio (TTM) against their respective Specialty Retail and Broadline Retail industry benchmarks.

 Financial Strength at a Glance